TonyBgithub/portfolio-portal/content/docs/bio/about-me.md

 I have experience with OxygenXML and DITA but I keep an eye open for other ways to write, display and review documentation.
 See my other <a href="https://tb-apidocs.netlify.app/apidocs/1.0/" target="_blank">developer portal</a> hosted on Netlify.

 ### Videos
 Last year, part of my work at SAP involved shooting and editing documentation videos.
-See [my work on SAP's Youtube Channel](https://www.youtube.com/watch?v=aENAqA82wdo).
+See <a href="https://www.youtube.com/watch?v=aENAqA82wdo" target="_blank">my work on SAP's Youtube Channel</a>.

 ## Contact